ban-m/dyss/README.md

 To benchmark my implementation by pre-recorded data,please see [this repo](https://github.com/ban-m/long_reference_speedcheck) for speed checking and [this one](https://github.com/ban-m/score_calculate) for precision/sensitivity.
 I recommend using these repositories rather than using read until API with a bulk-fast5 file.

+### Updates 2020/09/08

+MinION's interface, MinKNOW, has been updated, and basecallers has been improving since the publish of this repository.
+Thus, we higly recommend to use alternative approach to use basecallers and other aligner to fully utilize ReadUntil's functionality.

 ## What this software can/can not?
 (DISCLAIMER)

 - Dyss can select reads by using their first 250-500 "squiggles" rather than sequence comparison after base calling.
 These squiggles are computed from the raw nanopore signal by segmentation.